-Week 8 (Oct.
-29): Disaster or American Dream?
+Week 8 (Nov 4): Disaster or American Dream?
 Suburbanization in North America

 - Duany, Andres, Elizabeth Plater-Zyberk and Jeff Speck.
 2000.
-"Chapter 1: What is Sprawl and Why?"
-In Suburban Nation: The Rise of Sprawl and the Decline of the American Dream.
-New York: North Point Press, pp. 3-20. - Nivola, Pietro S. 1999.
-"Chapter 4: So What?"
-In Laws of the Landscape: How Policies Shape Cities in Europe and America.
-Washington, D.C.: Brookings Institution Press, pp. 35-51. - Ontario.
-Ministry of Public Infrastructure Renewal.
-2006.
-Places to Grow: A Guide to the Growth Plan for the Greater Golden Horseshoe, available at http://www.placestogrow.ca/images/pdfs/FINAL-GUIDE-ENG.pdf.
+What is sprawl and why?
+In Suburban nation: The rise of sprawl and the decline of the American dream, 3-20.
+New York: North Point Press. - Nivola, Pietro S. 1999.
+So what?
+In Laws of the landscape: How policies shape cities in Europe and America, 35-51.
+Washington: Brookings Institution Press - Neptis Foundation.
+2015.
+Understanding the fundamentals of the Growth Plan.